 "We analysed gigabytes of videos and images and used data analytics to give the Springboks the competitive edge," he continues.

-At the time of signing up the Springboks had just suffered a massive blow with their loss of 57-0 to the All Blacks.
-Understandably moral was down and being away from home with little contact with their friends and family just made things more emotional.
+At the time of signing up, the Springboks had just suffered a massive blow with their loss of 57-0 to the All Blacks.
+Understandably morale was down and being away from home with little contact with their friends and family just made things more emotional.

 Dell EMC believed in the human spirit and believed in the Springboks' DNA.
 So when it decided to partner with them its mission was to be more than just another partner with our logo visible on their kit.

-Dell EMC needed to boost moral, get the players and coaches back up and ready to tackle the challenges ahead dead on.
-And the first order of business was to bring in technology expertise in the form of modern data systems to make a tangible difference, not only to the Springboks, but to the South African Rugby Union (SARU).
+Dell EMC needed to boost morale, get the players and coaches back up and ready to tackle the challenges ahead dead on.
+And the first order of business was to bring in technical expertise in the form of modern data systems to make a tangible difference, not only to the Springboks but to the South African Rugby Union (SARU).